Fast physics-based launcher optimization for electron cyclotron current drive: Comparison with traditional ECCD launcher optimization

 As shown in the figure, fundamental O-mode heating is accessible for nearly all frequencies present in the plasma, whereas the second-harmonic X-mode heating requires impractically high frequencies to cover the entire plasma volume.
 Therefore, we can restrict attention to fundamental O-mode heating, as assumed in the HARE model presented in Sec.~\ref{sec:background}.

-The optimal launching frequency $f = \omega/2\pi$ and damping wavenumber $N_\parallel$ as predicted by the $1$-D HARE model (Eqs.~\ref{eq:HAREfullOMEGA} and \ref{eq:HAREfullNpar}) are shown in Table~\ref{tab:HAREfull_A2}; while the optimal $f$ as predicted by the simplified HARE model assuming $|N_\parallel| = 0.7$ at the damping location (Eq.~\ref{eq:HAREsimpleOMEGA}) are shown in Table~\ref{tab:HAREsimple_A2}.
+The optimal launching frequency $f = \omega/2\pi$ and parallel refractive index $N_\parallel$ at the desired damping location $\rho$ as predicted by the $1$-D HARE model (Eqs.~\ref{eq:HAREfullOMEGA} and \ref{eq:HAREfullNpar}, but see also Sec.~\ref{sec:HARE} for the complete calculation workflow) are shown in Table~\ref{tab:HAREfull_A2}; while the optimal $f$ as predicted by the simplified HARE model assuming $|N_\parallel| = 0.7$ at the damping location (Eq.~\ref{eq:HAREsimpleOMEGA}) are shown in Table~\ref{tab:HAREsimple_A2}.
 Only radial locations relatively close to the core of the plasma equilibrium ($\rho \le 0.6)$ are considered because beyond this range, the rise in bootstrap current will lessen the need for ECCD.
 We also choose to sample $\rho$ with stepsize $0.1$ for simplicity.

 It is seen that within this range of deposition locations, the complete and the simplified HARE models only differ significantly for $\rho \gtrsim 0.4$.
-In this outer region, the simplified HARE model returns a higher frequency than the complete HARE model to compensate for the Doppler shift that results from the higher imposed wavenumber of $N_\parallel = 0.7$ compared to the $N_\parallel$ predicted by the complete HARE model.
+In this outer region, the simplified HARE model returns a higher frequency than the complete HARE model because the imposed $|N_\parallel| = 0.7$ of the former is larger than the $N_\parallel$ calculated by the latter; higher $N_\parallel$ then implies a larger Doppler-shifted frequency to compensate.

 As shown in Fig.~\ref{fig:rays_A2}, the optimal HARE parameters are used to initialize a pair of ray-tracing simulations emitting rays towards the top and bottom half of the plasma periphery.
 The optimal launching parameters are then obtained from the exit parameters of these emitted rays, and used to initialize a second set of ray-tracing simulations to re-launch the EC rays back into the plasma and obtain the estimated optimal ECCD efficiency.
 After comparing the performance of the top and bottom-half launchers, the optimal set of launching parameters obtained by this method for both the complete HARE model and the simplified HARE model are shown in Tables~\ref{tab:ECCDparams_HAREfull_A2} and \ref{tab:ECCDparams_HAREsimple_A2}, respectively.
+Note that for all cases considered here, the toroidal magnetic field and the plasma current are both oriented counter-clockwise when viewed from above, so driving positive current requires the EC launchers to have $N_\parallel < 0$; this is shown in Fig.~\ref{fig:toroidal}.

 The EC launch parameters obtained by both HARE models result in comparable ECCD performance.
 Both models achieve a normalized dimensionless ECCD efficiency of $\zeta \approx 0.3$ throughout the considered plasma volume, where $\zeta$ is defined as~\cite{Luce99a} \numparts